What to Do When Intuitive Eating Just Isn't Working

 - Eliminating 'food worry' and anxiety about food

-Most people can benefit from an IE lifestyle, experts say, but there are a few specific populations who may want to think carefully before trying it out.
+Most people can benefit from an intuitive eating lifestyle, experts say, but there are a few specific populations who may want to think carefully before trying it out.

-IE is not suitable for everyone," Moreno says.
-"Imagine a diabetic 'intuitively eating'—it could become downright dangerous," she points out.
+Intuitive eating is not suitable for everyone," says Moreno.
+"Imagine a diabetic 'intuitively eating'-it could become downright dangerous," she points out.

-This is a somewhat controversial view among IE practitioners since IE is supposed to be for everyone, but it's worth noting that people with some health issues may need to get a little extra help from a dietitian or their physician if they want to try IE out.
+This is a somewhat controversial view among intuitive eating practitioners since intuitive eating is supposed to be for everyone, but it's worth noting that people with some health issues may need to get a little extra help from a dietitian or their physician if they want to try intuitive eating out.
 "I have Crohn's disease," Moreno adds.
 "I cannot intuitively eat some things, or my gut will react poorly."